 Following many years of rectifying non-compliant risks concerning Fire and Exit doors identified by fire inspection reports, TopLock have identified the most common problems and how you can go about fixing these issues.
 More often than not it is a simple fix, and does NOT require the replacement of the Fire/Exit door.

 Deadbolts fitted to Fire and Exit doors – Under no circumstance should a deadbolt be installed to a Fire door or a signed Exit door, unless written confirmation has been given by the appropriate body.
 This includes internal residential Unit entry doors in a building complex.

-Solution – Other locksmiths may recommend in most circumstances a complete new door, which can cost thousands, however in most cases if filled with the correct fire filler retardant, the existing fire door can remain and achieve certification.
-It is essential that a tradesman qualified to work on Fire doors must be engaged.
+Solution – a replacement door will often be required.
+However, in some circumstances the existing door can be filled with the correct fire filler retardant and achieve certification.
+This is at the discretion of the certifier and it is essential that a tradesman qualified to work on Fire doors is engaged.